• Skip to main content

 Where to buy

 You can find TVP in most well-stocked groceries, usually in the health food aisle or baking aisle.
 You might also find them in your local health food stores or bulk food stores.
-If you still have no luck finding them, purchase them online through Amazon!
-(I am using the Bob's Red Mill ones)
+If you still have no luck finding them, purchase TVP online through Amazon!

 🧄What you will need